We can't find the internet

 Simplified Code in

-before processing.
+dynamic_update_slice: Weโve streamlined the code by removing unnecessary template usage and converting indices intoint64before processing.
 This reduces the target binary size and optimizes performance. ๐ -

 Export XLA:FFI Handlers as C Function Symbols: A new macro allows exporting XLA:FFI handlers as C function symbols, making it easier to work with FFI implementations in shared libraries. ๐ง